Weapons-grade nuclear material: Critical mass

 Any weapons-grade nuclear material must have a critical mass that is small enough to justify its use in a weapon.
 The critical mass for any material is the smallest amount needed for a sustained nuclear chain reaction.
-This is, of course, infinite for any material that is not radioactive.
 Moreover, different isotopes have different critical masses, and the critical mass for many radioactive isotopes is infinite, because the mode of decay of one atom cannot induce similar decay of more than one neighboring atom.
 For example, the critical mass of uranium-238 is infinite, while the critical masses of uranium-233 and uranium-235 are finite.

 The critical mass for any isotope is influenced by any impurities and the physical shape of the material.
 The shape with minimal critical mass and the smallest physical dimensions is a sphere.
 Bare-sphere critical masses at normal density of some actinides are listed in the accompanying table.
 Most information on bare sphere masses is classified, but some documents have been declassified.